 Pomeroy Liquid Rouge: “for lips, face, and finger nails.
 A perfect semblance of the natural colour, the loss of which is due to ill-health or anaemia”.

-The home treatment regime followed the practice I have already outlined.
-Looking at what was recommended from modern eyes, the Pomeroy Skin food – probably a type of cold cream – functioned as a cleanser and massage medium, while the Pomeroy Oatmeal Powder – which was applied after the Pomeroy Skin Food – worked as an exfoliating mask.
+Home treatments followed the regime I have already outlined.
+Looking at what was recommended from modern eyes, the Pomeroy Skin food functioned as a cleanser and massage medium, while the Pomeroy Oatmeal Powder – which was applied after the Pomeroy Skin Food – worked as an exfoliating mask.

 (I).
 The face should be steamed for ten minutes not more, after which it should be gently but firmly massaged with Pomeroy Skin Food, using, the tips of the fingers, and rubbing across the lines, to remove wrinkles, always with upward movements, as shown in the diagram.

 (2).
 To the cheeks firm and plump, place the palms of the hands firmly on the cheeks and roll them, the movement always being upward, using the Skin Food, which feeds the skin and facilitates the deep rolling of the muscles.
 The face should be thoroughly massaged for five minutes, alternating the movements, as above described, after which take a piece of soft linen and wipe off the Skin Food that has not been absorbed by the pores.